Arosy/devnet-backup-monitor/README.md

       - NAME=my-backup
       ## Optionally you can specify an interval to re-run the backup creation every x seconds.
 #       - INTERVAL=43200
+      ## Alternatively, but optionally you can specify a time in HH:MM:SS format when this instace will create backup files.
+      ## In this example backups will be created everyday at 02:00 in the morning.
+      ## Also check the volume section to ensure the timezone is correctly applied.
+#       - RUN_AT_TIME=02:00:00
       ## Optionally you can specify a password to protect your backup files.
 #       - PASSWORD=test123
       ## Includes the current local date in the backup file name as such YYYY-MM-DD